SangeethaGajam/IaC-Using-AWS-Terraform/README.md

 # IaC-Using-AWS-Terraform

-**Installing Terraform on Windows,**
-- Go to www.terraform.io, Downloads.
-And then choose Windows 64 bit for Windows.
-You can see a zip file downloaded.
-- Go to Downloads, extract the zip file.
-Now you can see **terraform.exe** file.
-Copy the file.
-- Go to C directory, create new folder ‘Terraform’.
-Paste it inside.
-- Copy the location, C:\Terraform
-- Go to system properties -->  env variable --> Click on Path --> Edit --> New --> paste the location **C:\Terraform**.
-Click ok, ok, ok
-- Test that terraform is installed.
-Go to cmd prompt, and type this command. terraform -v

 **Installing Terraform on Linux,**
 Login to linux machine.
 - Create the directory with the following command: mkdir terraform && cd terraform